 Early in the programming phase of a project, we work closely with our clients to understand the project drivers, everything from budget, to function, to aesthetics.
-In working with clients on their program, we endeavor to go far below the surface.
+In working with clients on their program, we go far below the surface.
 The initial questions are many.
 How many bedrooms?
-A downstairs master?
+A first floor master?
 Is an open kitchen preferred?
 How often will the owner entertain?
-If we were to put forth a questionnaire, the most basic questions would number in the hundreds.
-To make matters more challenging, spouses and children (when they are involved in project planning), often disagree about priorities and project specifics.
+If we were to formulate a questionnaire, the most basic questions would number in the hundreds.
+To make matters more challenging, spouses and children (when they are involved in project planning) often disagree about priorities and project specifics.
 Once the functional program is outlined, we seek to understand the aesthetic program.
 No matter the challenges of expression, anyone undertaking a project has strong pre-formed ideas about what their ideal home should look like.
 While we find geographic, socio-economic, and generational similarities to be shared by many, we know enough to know not to assume we know a client’s aesthetic program based on superficial assessments.
 Working with a combination of saved Houzz images and Pinterest boards, clients have come to abandon the “I know it when I see it” method of communication, and to come to initial meetings armed with collections of images.
 Once we begin to understand the functional and aesthetic program, we can compare these collected thoughts to the project budget, the third element of a nuanced and developed project program.